Bleach Bath Basics

-Bleach baths can be beneficial for people with chronic atopic dermatitis (AD).
-AD causes breaks in the skin’s protective surface, as does scratching, and that provides an opportunity for bacteria that live on the skin’s surface to create infections.
+Bleach baths can be beneficial for people with chronic atopic dermatitis (eczema).
+Atopic dermatitis causes breaks in the skin’s protective surface, as does scratching, and that provides an opportunity for bacteria that live on the skin’s surface to create infections.
 Adding a small amount of bleach to the bath can help decrease the amount of bacteria on the skin and reduce the chance of infections.1

-As with all baths for people with AD, use warm water – not hot, which can trigger AD and worsen itching.
+- As with all baths for people with atopic dermatitis, use warm water – not hot, which can trigger a flare and worsen itching.

 Moisturizers help repair the skin barrier, increase the hydration of the skin, and help control itchiness, redness, cracking, and lichenification (thickening of the skin).
 While bleach baths are beneficial for reducing the bacteria on the skin and reducing the number of infections, they can be drying, which makes the application of moisturizers immediately following bathing critical.1,4,5